UTIs After Sex – Your Questions Answered

 • Pain when having sex

 UTIs are common in sexually active individuals.
 Even so, there can be some confusion among women about UTIs, especially regarding the link between the infections and sex.
-In the following sections, we answer common questions about the link between sex and UTIs, and give you the tips you need to prevent infection.
+In the following sections, we answer common questions about the link between sex and UTIs and give you tips on prevention and how to avoid a UTI after sex.

 Can you get a UTI after sex?

-UTIs are caused by microbes, not by sperm.
+UTIs are caused by microbes, not by sperm or semen, which is the fluid that contains sperm.
 Whether your sexual partner ejaculates inside you doesn't affect your chances of getting an infection.
-However, the use of certain kinds of contraceptives has been linked to UTIs.
+However, certain kinds of contraceptives have been linked to UTIs.
 For example, diaphragms or condoms coated with spermicide can kill off protective bacteria in the vagina, increasing the chance of UTIs.

 UTIs are not contagious in the way that sexually-transmitted diseases (STDs) are, meaning you you can't catch them or give them to someone through sex or other forms of physical contact.

 However, it's important to note that men can also develop these infections.
-UTIs in men are less common and are often caused by an underlying STD such as chlamydia or gonorrhea rather than microbe transfer as with women.
+UTIs in men are less common and are often caused by an underlying STD such as chlamydia or gonorrhea rather than microbe transfer, as in women.

 Clear information is the most valuable resource you can have on your side.